perak/kitchen-site/files/api_reference.md

 ---------|------|------------
 name | string | Object name
-title | string | Field title (used in form labels, table column headers etc.) type | string | Field data type (used in form validations).
-Default: string default | string | Default value required | bool | Is field input required?
+title | string | Field title (used in form labels, table column headers etc.) type | string | Field data type used in form validations.
+Examples: "string", "integer", "float", "date", "time", "array", "email", "random\_string".
+Default: "string" default | string | Default value required | bool | Is field input required?
 Default: false format | string | Currently used only with data types "date" and "time".
 Contains date or time format such as "MM/DD/YYYY" or "hh:mm:ss" searchable | bool | Is field searchable?
 Default: true sortable | bool | Is field sortable?
 Default: true exportable | bool | If true field will be exported to CSV/JSON (used in dataview component).
-Default: false input | string | Form input control type: "text", "password", "datepicker", "read-only", "textarea", "radio", "checkbox", "select" input\_items | array of [input\_item](#input\_item) | Item list for input type "radio" and "select" lookup\_query | [query](#query) | Lookup query - data source for input type "select" items lookup\_key | string | Field name from lookup\_query used as option value in input type "select".
+Default: false input | string | Form input control type: "text", "password", "datepicker", "read-only", "textarea", "radio", "checkbox", "select", "crud" input\_items | array of [input\_item](#input\_item) | Item list for input type "radio" and "select" lookup\_query | [query](#query) | Lookup query - data source for input type "select" items lookup\_key | string | Field name from lookup\_query used as option value in input type "select".
 Mandatory field if lookup\_query is defined lookup\_field | string | Field name from lookup\_query used as option title in input type "select".
-Mandatory field if lookup query is defined display\_helper | string | Helper name used to display value from this field (used in DataView, Forms etc.) show\_in\_dataview | bool | If set to "false", field will not be shown in dataview components.
+Mandatory field if lookup query is defined display\_helper | string | Helper name used to display value from this field (used in DataView, Forms etc.) array\_item\_type | string | If "type" is set to "array" then you can define array item type here.
+Format is the same as for "type" property. crudfields | array of [field](#field) | If "array\_item\_type" is set to "object" then you can define fields for input type "crud". crudinsert\_title | string | For fields with "input": "crud" - insert button and insert form title show\_in\_dataview | bool | If set to "false", field will not be shown in dataview components.
 Default: true show\_in\_insert\_form | bool | If set to "false", field will not be included in forms with mode "insert".
 Default: true show\_in\_update\_form | bool | If set to "false", field will not be included in forms with mode "update".
 Default: true